IBM 1130: Peripheral devices

 Disk memory is used to store the operating system, object code, and data, but source code is kept on punched cards.

 The basic 1130 came with an IBM 2310 voice-coil actuated disk drive, called "Ramkit", from IBM's General Products Division in San Jose.
-Their pizza-box-sized IBM 2315 single platter cartridges holds 512,000 words or 1,024,000 bytes (less than a 3.5" HD floppy's 1.44MB or even the 5.25" HD floppy's 1.2MB).
+Their pizza-box-sized IBM 2315 single platter cartridges hold 512,000 words or 1,024,000 bytes (less than a 3.5" HD floppy's 1.44MB or even the 5.25" HD floppy's 1.2MB).
 Transfer rate is 35,000 words per second (70 KB/sec) using cycle stealing.

 The IBM 1053 console typewriter uses an IBM Selectric mechanism, which means one could change the typeface or character set by replacing a hollow, golf-ball sized type element.
 There is a special type element available for APL, a powerful array-oriented programming language using a special symbolic notation.
 A row of 16 toggle switches on the console typewriter can be individually tested from within programs, using the special Fortran statement IF (SENSE SWITCH i), for example.